-The Group Governance Manual ("GGM") and policies form an integral part of the governance and ERM framework, ensuring an appropriate system of risk management and internal control.
-Together these documents form the basis of clear delegated authorities and accountabilities, ensuring there is appropriate Board oversight and control of important decisions and efficient and effective management of day-to-day business.
-The GGM and policies are approved by the Quilter Board and adopted by QIPL.
+The Group Governance Manual ("GGM") and policies form an integral part of the governance and ERM framework, ensuring an appropriate system of risk management and internal control, including financial, operational and compliance areas.
+Together these documents form the basis of clear delegated authorities and accountabilities; ensuring there is appropriate Board oversight and control of important decisions and efficient and effective management of day-to-day business.
+The GGM and policies are approved by the Quilter plc Board and adopted by QIPL.